chrabach/01.kickstarter-analysis/README.md

 ### Possible other tables or graphs that we could create?

 It would be interesting to see total failures as a share of total launched during a particular period.
-This would highlight not only absolute value of success rates, but how the concommitant failure rate relates.
+This would highlight not only absolute value of success rates, but how the concomitant failure rate relates.